Cat and Dog Teeth Cleaning Elwood, IN

 Is your pet's mouth odor becoming a distraction?
-At Elwood Animal Hospital, we’re passionate about educating pet owners on the topic of pet dental care and the need for daily, consistent treatment at home.
+At Elwood Animal Hospital, we’re passionate about educating pet owners on the topic of cat and dog teeth cleaning in Elwood, IN and the need for daily, consistent treatment at home.
 Dental chews and treats are not an effective deterrent against plaque buildup and any infections that follow.
 Daily brushing and yearly checkups with your veterinarian are your pet’s best defense against plaque buildup, odor-causing bacteria, dental disease, and other risk factors.

 What is Dental Disease?